Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 Most often

-Itsenko-Cushing's syndrome is more common in women, usually between the ages of 20-40.
-In 75-80% of patients, it is difficult to locate the tumor, even with the use of modern methods of computed and magnetic resonance imaging.
-However, the initial diagnosis of the disease is not difficult because chronic elevated blood cortisol levels cause typical changes in patients' appearance.
-This is called the cushingoid type of obesity.
-Patients have a moon-like face, purple-blue cheeks, fat deposits in the neck, trunk, shoulders, abdomen and thighs.
-In this case, the limbs remain thin.
+Cushing's syndrome is more common in women, usually between the ages of 20 and 40.
+In 75-80% of patients, it is difficult to detect the location of the tumor, even with the use of modern methods of computed tomography and magnetic resonance imaging.
+Nevertheless, primary diagnosis The disease does not present any difficulties, because chronic elevated levels of cortisol in the blood cause typical changes in the appearance of patients.
+This is called Cushingoid type of obesity.
+Patients have a moon-like face, purplish-blue cheeks, and fat deposits in the neck, torso, shoulders, abdomen and thighs.
+At the same time, the limbs remain thin.

-• Patients lose muscle mass, look infirm, stoop.
+• Sick people lose muscle mass, look weak, stoop.

 • Apathy, drowsiness, loss of intelligence.